Effects of Training on Athletes

 (See Research Basics)

 Professional organizations, such as the American College of Sports Medicine, make "position stands" or "consensus statements" that coaches and athletes can use as guidelines.
+In this way, facts are summarized and integrated into agreed upon training methods.

 If you are interested in learning the facts behind helping athletes reach their highest potential, I highly recommend Dr. Christine Brooks' online course